mikedidomizio/eslint-plugin-calledwith-calledtimes/README.md

-# eslint-plugin-pair-tohavebeencalledwith-tohavebeencalledtimes
+# eslint-plugin-pair-calledwith-calledtimes

+This plugin checks your test matchers (jasmine, jest, vitest) when `toHaveBeenCalledWith` is used, and let&apos;s you know you should follow it with `toHaveBeenCalledTimes`

-It's good practice to use toHaveBeenCalledWith with toHaveBeenCalledTimes to ensure your function is called the expected amount of times.
+The purpose of this is to ensure that not only our function is called with arguments, but _it is called the exact amount of times that we expected_.

 [Inspiration](https://twitter.com/kentcdodds/status/1162098139609698304)